Gangchon Rail Bike Review (Autumn)

 Read my post “About Gangchon Rail Park” for information on how to get there and how to get the tickets.

 “Should we try out the rail bike?”
-I asked my husband, “It’s quite near to Nami Island.”
+I asked my husband, “It’s quite near Nami Island.”

 “Yes, it looks like an interesting and unique experience.
 Let’s do it!”

-If only the decision process was that simple.
-What traversed between these two sentences were a myriad of reasons why we shouldn’t ride on the rail bike, mainly due to my young toddler (16-month old).
+If only the decision process were that simple.
+What traversed between these two sentences was a myriad of reasons why we shouldn’t ride on the rail bike, mainly due to my young toddler (16-month-old).

 Reasons we almost didn’t ride

 Firstly, our schedule would become tight if we account for the transfers from Nami Island to Gangchon Rail Park.
-Gapyeong Rail Park would have been a better choice of convenience (time and effort) from Nami Island, but I preferred Gangchon.
+Gapyeong Rail Park would have more convenient from Nami Island, but I preferred Gangchon.

-Secondly, I was unsure how safe it was to carry a 16-month old baby during the ride, the T&Cs exclude children below three for insurance.
-Thirdly, I was sure Evangeline could not sit still on my lap for more than 10 minutes.
-Lastly, I did not think I had the strength to babywear her for the whole journey in the autumn cold, while pedaling.
+Secondly, I was unsure how safe it was to carry a 16-month-old baby during the ride, the T&Cs excluded children below three for insurance.
+Thirdly, I was sure Baby E could not sit still on my lap for more than 10 minutes.
+Lastly, I did not think I had the strength to babywear her for the whole journey in the autumn cold, while pedalling.
 Even though hubby was the designated main cyclist, I am not a leech.

-In the end, my playful self was willing to take the risk of having a baby on-board.
-I couldn’t give up trying this activity when we were quite near to the rail park.
+In the end, my playful self was willing to take the risk of having a baby on board.
+I couldn’t give up trying this activity when we were quite near the rail park.
 So here comes my Gangchon Rail Bike Review!

 Logistics